I pose a problem, offer without endorsing a solution, and then evaluate Paul Manata's objection to the solution.

 Each limb of the above triad has a strong, though not irresistible, claim on a classical theist's acceptance.
 As for (1), if God is L-free, as he must be on classical theism, then it is reasonable to maintain that every free agent is L-free.
 For if 'could have done otherwise' is an essential ingredient in the analysis of 'Agent A freely performs action X,' then it is highly plausible to maintain that this is so whether the agent is God or Socrates.
-Otherwise, 'free' will mean something different in the two cases.
-As for (2), some reasons were given earlier for thinking that a theism that understands itself must uphold God's ontological simplicity inasmuch as it is implied by the divine aseity.
-An example of (3) is Oswald's shooting of Kennedy.
-The act was freely performed by Oswald, and the proposition that records it is a contingent truth known by God in his omniscience.
+Otherwise, 'free' will means something different in the two cases.
+Furthermore, if man is made in the image and likeness of God, then surely part of what this means is that man is a spiritual being who is libertarianly free just as God is.
+If a man is a deterministic system, then one wonders in what sense man is in the image of God.

 But although each of (1)-(3) is plausibly maintained and is typically maintained by theists who uphold the doctrine of divine simplicity (DDS), they cannot all be true.
 Therein resides the problem.
 Any two limbs imply the negation of the third.
 Thus: (1) & (3) --> ~(2); (1) & (2) --> ~(3); (2) & (3) --> ~(1).

 To illustrate, let us consider how (1) and (3), taken together, entail the negation of (2).
 Being omniscient, God knows that Oswald freely chose to kill Kennedy.
 But Oswald's L-freedom precludes us from saying that God's knowledge of this contingent fact depends solely on the divine will.
 For it also depends on Oswald's L-free authorship of his evil deed, an authorship that God cannot prevent or override once he has created L-free agents.
 But this is inconsistent with the divine aseity.
-For to say that God is a se is to say that God is not dependent on anything distinct from himself.
-But God has the the property of being such that he knows that Oswald freely chose to kill Kennedy, and his having this property depends on something outside of God's control, namely, Oswald's L-free choice.
+For to say that God is a se is to say that God is not dependent on anything distinct from himself for his existence or intrinsic properties.
+But God has the property of being such that he knows that Oswald freely chose to kill Kennedy, and his having this property depends on something outside of God's control, namely, Oswald's L-free choice.
 In this way the divine aseity is compromised, and with it the divine simplicity.